-10 Healthy Snacks with Fruit – In a snack rut?
-Skip the goldfish and go for one of these kid-approved healthy snacks made with fruit!
+15+ Healthy Snacks For Kids With Fruit – In a snack rut?
+Try one of these kid-approved healthy snacks with fruit!
 (Gluten free, vegan & paleo options!)

 Pretzels, crackers, granola bars.